Don’t get dewy-eyed… scrape away condensation woes with Confused.com.

 Humidity in properties tends to be higher than you might think.
-It’s estimated that it’s between 50% and 70% for most households.
+It’s estimated that it’s between 50% and 70% for most homes.

-And here’s another fun stat: A family of four in a three bedroom house will produce 112 pints of moisture every week, just from everyday activity such as showering, cooking, boiling the kettle...
-Even breathing.
+And here’s another fun stat: a family of four in a three-bedroom house will produce 112 pints of moisture every week, just from everyday activity such as showering, cooking, boiling the kettle... and breathing.

 It’ll be even more if clothes are dried indoors, dishwashers are used and so on.

-Condensation is much more of a problem in winter than summer, as colder surfaces will cause airbound moisture to cool quickly.
+Condensation in the home is much more of a problem in winter than summer, as colder surfaces will cause air-bound moisture to cool quickly.